nadiahpk/nadiahpk.github.io/_posts/2022-04-01-declining-homophily.md

 cooperation between nonkin can be maintained by the tit-for-tat strategy, and a population of tit-for-tat players can resist invasion by defectors.
-However, tit-for-tat strategists cannot invade a population of defectors (presumably the primordial strategy), and so Axelrod & Hamilton (1981) proposed that one way it may have got started was if dispersal was low enough in the past that cooperative types tended to cluster together.
+However, tit-for-tat strategists cannot invade a population of defectors (presumably the primordial strategy), and so the question remains how it got started in the first place.
+Axelrod & Hamilton (1981) proposed that one way could have been if dispersal was low enough in the past that cooperative types tended to cluster together.

 Over the course of the human lineage, there is a general pattern expanding social networks and declining relatedness between interacting individuals.